 Sustainability is no longer optional—it's a vital driver of innovation and profitability.
 In 2025, over 81% of global consumers say they expect companies to help improve the environment (IBM & NRF).
 For aspiring entrepreneurs, this presents a massive opportunity to launch businesses that make a real difference.

-Here are 15 sustainable business ideas, backed by industry stats and trends, to help you build a purpose-driven brand.
+Here are 15 sustainable startup ideas, backed by industry stats and trends, to help you build a purpose-driven brand.

 Table 1: Sustainable Industry Market Overview (2025–2030 Forecasts)